cloud-coder/cascon-2019-kubernetes-apimanager/03-scaling-in-kubernetes/readme.md

 deployment "dep-account" scaled
 ```

 Kubernetes will now add 2 new pods for the dep-account service.
 You can verify this by running the ``` kubectl get pods``` command.
 Notice that 2 new pods for the dep-account were created.

 Now try deleting one of the account pods using the command ```kubectl delete pods dep-account-xxx```.
 Kubernetes will delete the pod and re-create a new one to satisfy the deployment configuration that specified 2 replicas for the deployment, dep-account.
 You can verify this by running the ``` kubectl get pods``` command and notice the name of the newly created dep-account-xxx pod.

-Scaling on the command line is a quick way to add additional pods but perhaps it is not the best way because the modification of the deployment was temporary.
+Scaling on the command line is a quick way to add additional pods but perhaps it is not the best way because the modification of the deployment is temporary.
 Ideally you'd likely want to have the number of replicas specified in a configuration file.

 1.2.
-Scale the dep-provider depolyment by adding 4 replicas by ***editing the deployment configuration*** running the command below and modifying the *replicas* property value under the spec property.
+Scale the dep-provider deployment to 4 replicas by ***editing the deployment configuration*** running the command below and modifying the *replicas* property value under the spec property.
 You can also edit the deployment configuration via the Kubernetes dashboard.

 ```
 kubectl edit deployment/dep-provider